opentensor/developer-docs/docs/dynamic-tao/index.md

 Dynamic TAO (D-TAO) is a planned evolution of the integrated tokenomic and governance model that underlies the Bittensor network.
 It represents a significant step in Bittensor's trajectory toward more thorough decentralization.

+You can experiment with Dynamic TAO today.

 <Cards>
     <Card
     icon={HiAcademicCap}
-    title='Guide to Dynamic TAO →'
+    title='Conceptual guide to Dynamic TAO →'
     link='/dynamic-tao/dtao-guide'
-    body='(PRELIMINARY ONLY, SUBJECT TO CHANGE) A comprehensive introduction to dynamic TAO.' />
+    body="Learn about the next phase in Bittensor's evolution" />
     <Card
     icon={HiOutlineCommandLine}
-    title='BTCLI with Dynamic TAO →'
+    title='Try Dynamic TAO →'
-    link='/dynamic-tao/dtao-btcli'
-    body='The command-line interface (CLI) for dynamic TAO and more.' />
-    <Card
-    icon={HiOutlineCommandLine}
+    link='/dynamic-tao/dtao-transition'
-    title='Emission in Dynamic TAO →'
+    body='Experiment with the Dynamic TAO testnet' />
-    link='/dynamic-tao/dtao-emission'
-    body='The command-line interface (CLI) for dynamic TAO and more.' />
-    <Card
-    icon={HiOutlineCommandLine}
-    title='Staking and Unstaking in Dynamic TAO →' link='/dynamic-tao/staking-unstaking-dtao'
-    body='The command-line interface (CLI) for dynamic TAO and more.' />
 </Cards>